rht-labs/cs-handbook/vision-and-mission.md

 ## Our Mission

-To empower our associates and amplify our partners, creating Red Hat customers for life.
+To provide our customers with outstanding experiences and outcomes, allowing them to accelerate the time-to-value they seek from Red Hat's software, therby creating partners for life.